Tatum scores 36, Celtics rally to hold off Bulls 123-119

 Chicago stayed close and another 3 by Vucevic trimmed it to 114-110, followed by a miss by Boston’s Al Horford.

-DeRozan was fouled by Derrick White and hit a pair of free throws.
-White responded on Boston’s next possession, drilling a 3 from the wing with 1:06 remaining.
+DeRozan was fouled by Derrick White and hit two free throws.
+White made a 3 from the wing with 1:06 remaining on Boston’s next possession.

 Vucevic was good again from 3 on Chicago’s next trip to make it 117-115.
 Horford missed a corner 3, but Tatum pulled down the rebound and was fouled by LaVine.